 Updates to Guidelines for Highlighted Ingredients and Flavours

-The Canadian Food Inspection Agency (CFIA) has developed additional guidance to industry on claims that highlight ingredients or flavours on food labels and advertisements, such as "made with fruit" or "cherry flavoured ice cream".
+The Canadian Food Inspection Agency (CFIA) has developed additional guidance for industry on claims that highlight ingredients or flavours on food labels and advertisements, such as "made with fruit" or "cherry flavoured ice cream".

 The Guidelines for Highlighted Ingredients and Flavours clarifies existing requirements on how to highlight parts of a food product without misleading consumers on the composition.